ktrysmt/ktrysmt.github.io/index.md

 ---
-title: Kotaro Yoshimatsu a.k.a ktrysmt
+title: Kotaro Yoshimatsu a.k.a. @ktrysmt
 permalink: /
 layout: top
 ---